Diagnosis and assessment

 A recently published Vision Academy review article in Retina discusses the rationale and importance of fellow-eye monitoring in at-risk patients with unilateral nAMD.
 It provides an overview of the current concepts and modalities for fellow-eye monitoring, describing the advantages and limitations of current clinic- and home-based detection methods, as well as providing expert recommendations for monitoring the fellow eye in patients with unilateral nAMD.

-Early detection of DR through appropriate screening is vitally important to help preserve vision in individuals with diabetes.
+Diabetic retinopathy is the leading cause of blindness among working-age adults worldwide, so its early detection through appropriate screening is vitally important to help preserve vision in individuals with diabetes.
 The Vision Academy aims to communicate the latest evidence and best practice on DR screening.